 Freshly ground black pepper

-To serve: 6 cups steamed veg e.g. broccoli or runner/green beans OR 4 cups of greens and 2 cups steamed carrots or steamed chopped sweet potatoes.
-The orange veg give you some starchy carbohydrates that unlike potatoes are rich in nutrients.
+To serve: 6 cups steamed veg e.g. broccoli or runner/green beans OR 4 cups of greens and 2 cups steamed carrots or (not suitable for SC Diet) steamed slices of sweet potato.
+The orange veg give you more nutrients than in white potatoes.

 1. Put your veggies in the steamer and keep warm when cooked.